 Sometimes it is fun just to move the location of where students can read.
 If it is a beautiful day, take them outside.
 If there is an empty room in the building take them there.
 Even the hallways can be a great place for them to stretch out and read.
 Just a change of scenery can make all the difference.

 I have some fun books stowed away in a closet that I need to bring out more.
-I have my old Garfield collection from when I was a kid.
-I have some comic books and some Family Circle books as well.
+There is my old Garfield collection from when I was a kid.
+Comic books are always a hit with students too.
 I also have old Scholastic News and Time for Kid magazines.
 But probably my students’ favorites are the class books that my previous students have assembled.
 Graphic novels can also be a part of this.
 I even bring in newspapers too.
 Having a wide variety to choose from that is “new” to the students brings excitement to another level!

 No, it does not mean go out and buy tons of new books.
 It means letting your students take ownership in the classroom library by deciding how it should be organized.
 I bet you have it organized by genre or reading level.
 Which is more exciting, students seeing a book bin labeled “Fantasy”, or one labeled “Giants, Wizards and Elves”?
 I know it is hard to give up this control on something you probably spent years organizing, but give it a try, you might be surprised at the level of engagement that students will use when picking books from your class library after this is done!
 Here are some book bin labels that you may want to use!